varya/steroids/_posts/cloud_services/2013-06-04-ios-build-config.markdown

 ### Generating an App ID

-To create a provisioning profile, you need an unique App ID for your app.
+To create a provisioning profile, you need a unique App ID for your app.

 Go to [developer.apple.com][apple-dev] and open the [App IDs listing][apple-app-id-list] under the iOS Dev Center.